jrb28/BUAD5042MSTFast/MST/readme.md

 Before importing the database dump file, you will need to create a schema/database named mst_fast.

 The database contains data for one problem with 500 locations and the distances between each of the distinct 124,750 paris of locations.
-A fast algorithm can compute the MST in a relatively few number of seconds.
+A fast algorithm can compute the MST in less than one second.